If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 About Leafcutter Bees

 The name leafcutter bee is derived from their behavior that involves neatly slicing off pieces of leaves that they use in constructing their nests.
 These ingenious bees make cigar-shaped nests that usually house several cells that hold their young.
 Within the cell is a ball-shaped food reserve or loaf made of pollen that will sustain the growing larva until the time it will emerge as a grown bee.
 It is worth mentioning that each of the cells will host a single egg.
-The nest can be almost anywhere desirable, which could be wood crevices, plant stems, or holes on the ground.
-Leafcutter bees can also utilize dead snail shells or hole on walls.
+The nest can be almost anywhere desirable, which could be wood crevices, plant stems, or holes in the ground.
+Leafcutter bees can also utilize dead snail shells or holes in walls.

-The nests built by leafcutter will house their young ones prior to winter and will overwinter within the cells to later emerge as adults.
+The nests built by leafcutters will house their young ones prior to winter and will overwinter within the cells to later emerge as adults.
 The young adults will chew their way out of the cell the following spring.
 They will survive as solitary bees throughout their life, requiring no support from their relatives.
 They are quite docile and do not portray any form of aggression, unlike like other types of bees.
 In fact, a leafcutter bee sting is less painful when compared to its counterparts.
 They pose no serious danger to humans and will only sting when provoked.

 Leafcutter bees pollinate many wildflowers and are generalists pollinators.
 They will pollinate most vegetables and fruits and can serve well in most commercial farms that require pollination services.
 Some of the crops and fruits pollinated by leafcutter bees include alfalfa, blueberries, carrots, and onions.